-In the United States, there are four major credit card processing networks—Visa, MasterCard, Discover, and American Express.
-These processing networks set the guidelines for credit card processing, set the fees for processing credit cards, and facilitate the credit card transactions.
+In the United States, there are four major credit card-processing networks—Visa, MasterCard, Discover, and American Express.
+They set the guidelines for credit card processing, set the fees for processing credit cards, and facilitate the credit card transactions.

 Credit Card Issuing

 While Visa, Mastercard, Discover, and American Express have the infrastructure for processing credit card transactions, only American Express and Discover also operate as the banks that work with merchants and consumers for handling the financing.

-If you have a Visa or Mastercard, you may have noticed that you make payments to your credit card issuer, not to the processing network.
+If you have Visa or Mastercard, you may have noticed that you make payments to your credit card issuer, not to the processing network.
 Visa and Mastercard do not issue credit cards themselves.
-Instead, these networks work with issuing banks who take on the risk of extending credit to consumers.
+Instead, these networks work with issuing banks, which take on the risk of extending credit to consumers.

 American Express and Discover

 Until 2004, Visa and Mastercard blocked banks that issued their cards from issuing American Express and Discover cards.
-Following a successful antitrust lawsuit against Visa and Mastercard, American Express and Discover began issuing cards through other banks, but still issue the majority of their credit cards and assume the risk associated with extending credit cards to consumers.
+Following a successful antitrust lawsuit against Visa and Mastercard, American Express and Discover began issuing cards through other banks, but they still issue the majority of their credit cards and assume the risk associated with extending credit cards to consumers.

 American Express initially only issued charge cards, a type of card that requires cardholders to pay their balance in full each month.
-American Express has added revolving credit cards to its offering, tends to cater to more affluent cardholders, and also has a larger market share of business credit card users.
+The company has added revolving credit cards to its offering.
+It tends to cater to more affluent cardholders and also has a larger market share of business credit card users.

 Credit cards from all four processing networks are accepted by merchants worldwide, but once you travel outside the United States, you’ll have more trouble finding merchants who accept American Express and Discover.